hashtagyx/CZ1115-DSAI/README.md

 ## Insights from the Project
 * Only some attributes of wine have a relationship with wine quality.
 For instance, more wines with higher alcohol levels are 'good'.
 On the other hand, the pH values of a wine does not seem to affect whether a wine will be perceivied as 'good' or 'bad'.
 * Across all wines, some variables such as chlorides follow a normal distribution.
 On the other hand, other variables like citric acid levels do not follow a normal distribution.
-* Random Forest Classifier was the best model to be used in predicting whether a wine is of good quality, with an accuracy of 82.95% on the test dataset.
+* Random Forest Classifier was the best model to be used in predicting whether a wine is of good quality, with an accuracy of 77.43% on the test dataset.
-* Gaussian Naive Bayes performed the worst, with an accuracy of 68.60% on the test dataset.
+* Decision Tree Classifier performed the worst, with an accuracy of 67.71% on the test dataset.
-* It is possible to predict whether a wine is of good quality, given the physico chemical properties of the wine.
+* It is possible to predict whether a wine is of good quality, given the physicochemical properties of the wine.

 ## Contributors
 @timtheteh - Data Extraction, Data Cleaning, Data Visualisation